contextvibes/firebase-studio-go/README.md

 Currently, the following templates are available:

 1.  **Cloud Run API Server (Hello World)**
     *   **Description:** A simple "Hello World" style HTTP API server built in Go, ready for deployment on Google Cloud Run or other containerized platforms.
 It features structured logging, configuration management, basic CRUD-like examples (GET/POST), and a ready-to-use Dockerfile.
-The module path is initialized as `your-module-name` for easy customization.
     *   **Location:** [`./cloud-run-api/`](./cloud-run-api/)
     *   **Quick Start:** See the [Cloud Run API README](./cloud-run-api/README.md) for detailed instructions.

 *(More templates will be added over time!)*

-## How to Use with Firebase Studio

-These templates are designed to be used with Firebase Studio's "Create a new workspace from a template" feature.

-1. In Firebase Studio, choose to create a new workspace.
-2. Select the option to use a custom template (or "Import a repository").
-3. Provide the URL to this GitHub repository: `https://github.com/contextvibes/firebase-studio-apps-script.git`
-4. Firebase Studio should detect the `idx-template.json` and `idx-template.nix` files and guide you through selecting one of the available templates defined in `idx-template.json`.

-The root `idx-template.nix` handles the bootstrapping process, copying the selected template's files (e.g., everything from the `cloud-run-api` directory) into your new Firebase Studio workspace.
-The Nix environment specified within the chosen template's `.idx/dev.nix` file (e.g., `cloud-run-api/.idx/dev.nix`) will then be used to configure your workspace.
+## Documentation

+For guides on using the templates, extending the automation framework, or understanding the AI-led development process used to create this repository, please see our **[Full Documentation Hub](./docs/README.md)**.

 ## Contributing

 Contributions are highly welcome!
 Whether it's proposing a new template, improving an existing one, or enhancing the documentation, your help is appreciated.

 Please read our [Contributing Guidelines](CONTRIBUTING.md) for more details on how to get started.

-## Code of Conduct

-Act professionally and respectfully.
-Be kind, considerate, and welcoming.
-Harassment or exclusionary behavior will not be tolerated.

 ## License